sophxe/abuseipdb_check/README.md

 # abuseipdb_check

 A simple Python script which uses the AbuseIPDB API to check if an IP address is suspected to be malicious, and returns the number of times the IP has been reported.
+The script is based off the [AbuseIPDB API documentation](https://docs.abuseipdb.com/?python#check-endpoint) and amended for my own lazy requirements.

 The script takes an input of a file of a list of IP addresses for checking against the AbuseIPDB database.
 The file must be formatted with each IP address separated by a carriage return.
 An AbuseIPDB API key is required for it to work, which you can place inside the api_key variable.